We are Listening.

 We heard from you that you are seeing a change in your classrooms and clinics when students engage their brains in a collaborative and creative manner using cognitive-motor activities that require thought.
 We heard from you that adding rhythmic beat-based coordinative movements appear to impact cognition more than simply adding physical movement in the classroom.

-Importantly, you told us, classroom cohesion, social interaction, self-esteem and confidence has grown in your students.
+Importantly, you told us, classroom cohesion, social interaction, self-esteem, and confidence have grown in your students.

 The question for us all remains: